#1 - Demystifying AI

 Tokens will be same for any number of occurrences of a word in a sentence - as tokens are constants - but based on order, they can have different meaning.
 Therefore based on the positioning of the word in a sentence same word can be assigned to different tokens in order to process it better.

-Self-attention in GPT is an important concept used in natural language processing, that allows a model to focus on specific parts of a sentence or text while processing it.
+Self-attention in an LLM is an important concept used in natural language processing, that allows a model to focus on specific parts of a sentence or text while processing it.
 It refers to the mechanism by which the positional encoded vector embedded tokens can ‘talk to each other’ to re-adjust their embedding based on the inferred perspective of the tokens.

 Self-attention lets a model focus on relevant parts of a sentence.